 Newton used this formula to compute 15 digits of π .
 As noted, he later 'apologized' for "having no other business at the time."
-(This was the year of the great plague.
-It was also directly after the production of Newton's Principia and other epochal work.)
-A standard chronology ([23] and [7, p.
-294]) says "Newton significantly never gave a value for π ."
+A standard chronology [4, p.
+294] says "Newton significantly never gave a value for π ."
 Caveat emptor all users of secondary sources.

 The Viennese computer.
-Until quite recently - around 1950 - a computer was a person.
+Until quite recently-around 1950-a computer was a person.
 Hence the name of ENIAC discussed later.
-This computer or kopfrechner, one Johann Zacharias Dase (1824-1861), would demonstrate his extraordinary computational skill by, for example, multiplying in 54 seconds; two 20-digit numbers in six minutes; two 40-digit numbers in 40 minutes; two 100-digit numbers in 8 hours and 45 minutes.
-In 1844, after being shown he calculated π to 200 places in his head in two months, completing correctly - to my mind - the greatest mental computation ever.
+This computer, one Johan Zacharias Dase (1824-1861), would demonstrate his extraordinary computational skill by, for example, multiplying in 54 seconds; two 20-digit numbers in six minutes; two 40-digit numbers in 40 minutes; two 100-digit numbers in 8 hours and 45 minutes.
+In 1844, after being shown he calculated π to 200 places in his head in two months, completing correctly-to my mind-the greatest mental computation ever.
 Dase later calculated a seven-digit logarithm table, and extended a table of integer factorizations to 10,000,000.
 Gauss requested that Dase be permitted to assist this project, but Dase died not long afterwards in 1861 by which time Gauss himself already was dead.